GreenDelta/olca-app/olca-app-build/README.md

-The packager script can build distribution packages for the following platforms (but you do not need to build them all, if a platform product is missing it is simply ignored in the package):
+The packager script can build distribution packages for the following platforms (but you do not need to build them all, if a platform product is missing it is simply ignored in the package script):

 * Linux gtk x86_64
 * macOS cocoa x86_64